Ingredients in Skin Care: What is Argireline?

 But every now and again, a new ingredient comes along, with a confusing, unpronounceable name.
 And we get flummoxed.

 Here, we aim to separate the fact from fiction and tell it how it is.
 In the spotlight this week, we look at an ingredient called argireline.
-Hailed as an alternative to Botox, what is it about argireline that makes it work, and does it really work?
+Hailed as an alternative to Botox, what is it about argireline that makes it work, does it really work and is it safe to use?

 We don’t include argireline in our skin care range, so here’s our impartial view on this new skin care ingredient on the block.